SounakPatra7/Text-Summarization/README.md

 # Model Training and Vlidation
 For training our text summarization model, I have planned on using the T5/Pegasus models from Hugging Face.
 Training
-> Framework: Hugging Face API
+-> Framework: Hugging Face API

-> Model: T5/Pegasus
+-> Model: T5/Pegasus

-> Objective: Minimize the training loss
+-> Objective: Minimize the training loss

 # Evaluation Metrics
 To evaluate the performance of our model, we need to calculate:
-> Average Training Loss: To monitor how well the model is learning during training.
+-> Average Training Loss: To monitor how well the model is learning during training.

-> Average Validation Loss: To assess how well the model generalizes to unseen data.
+-> Average Validation Loss: To assess how well the model generalizes to unseen data.

 # Performance Metrics
-I will use the following metric to validate and evaluate our model:
+We will use the following metric to validate and evaluate our model:
-> ROUGE (Recall-Oriented Understudy for Gisting Evaluation): This metric helps in measuring the quality of summaries by comparing the overlap of n-grams, word sequences, and word pairs between the generated summary and a reference summary.
+-> ROUGE (Recall-Oriented Understudy for Gisting Evaluation): This metric helps in measuring the quality of summaries by comparing the overlap of n-grams, word sequences, and word pairs between the generated summary and a reference summary.